ThomasThimothee/python_assignments/assignment_6/README.md

 ------
 ### Question 4
-### What is the average sale and buy price per day for the most bought currency
+### What is the average sale and buy price per day for the most bought currency?

 ### Result: